-- If this is your first application, submit a Washington Higher Education Residency Affidavit/Declaration/Certification to the Enrollment Services office.
+If this is your first application, submit a Washington Higher Education Residency Affidavit/Declaration/Certification to the Office of the Registrar.

 Log into the Financial Aid Portal to check your application status

-Check the Financial Aid Portal to review your award or find out if you are missing any required documents.
+Check the Green River College's Student Financial Aid Portal to review your award or find out if you are missing any required documents.
 The portal is our primary communication tool with you regarding your financial aid.